OpenTermsArchive/engine/README.md

 ### Features exposed

-#### fetcher
+#### fetch

-The `fetcher` modules gets the MIME type and content of a document from its URL.
+The `fetch` module gets the MIME type and content of a document from its URL.

-You can use the fetcher in your code by using `import fetcher, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetcher'`.
+You can use it in your code by using `import fetch, { launchHeadlessBrowser, stopHeadlessBrowser } from 'open-terms-archive/fetch'`.

 Documentation on how to use is provided as JSDoc within [./src/archivist/fetcher/index.js](./src/archivist/fetcher/index.js).